k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/06_how_to_use_graphit.md

 ### Creating and Editing a Graphit File

-The following are the basic steps for creating a Graphit file and understanding its structure and properties:
+The following are the basic documents for creating a Graphit file and understanding its structure and properties:

 -  [Graphit Overview](/articles/15_web_services/17_Graphit/01_graphit_overview.md).